frdedynamics/hvl_robotics_website/_pages/ele306/ELE306-tb2.md

 // TO DO
 You will control the OpenManipulator (name of the arm) by following those steps:
 - Setup the environment to communicate with the real turtlebot
-- Control the arm through a publisher and the gripper through an action client: it's whise to use the ```ros2 topic info``` and ```ros2 action info```
+- Control the arm through a publisher and the gripper through another publisher.
 - Define the robotic arm using your knowledge from the lectures and this [documentation](https://emanual.robotis.com/docs/en/platform/openmanipulator_x/specification/)
-- Use the inverse kinematics function from the Peter Corke toolbox to define a goal in joint space: it's important to use the joint limits and an initial position, have a look at this [documentation](https://www.petercorke.com/RTB/r9/html/SerialLink.html)
+- Use the inverse kinematics function from the Peter Corke toolbox to define a goal in joint space: it's important to use the joint limits and an initial position to be able to get a solution to the inverse kinematic problem, have a look at this [documentation](https://www.petercorke.com/RTB/r9/html/SerialLink.html)
 - Send the goals to the arm
-- Send gripper commands to the gripper: there you will have a problem, the **control_msgs/GripperCommand** message/action type is not defined in matlab.
-You will therefore are to import it yourself by following those [instructions](https://www.mathworks.com/help/ros/ug/_mw_6d3d1e8b-6b64-4d0b-95cf-ef6d7a2d3abf.html)
+- Send gripper commands to the gripper: have a look at the **simple_gripper_client.py** script to make sure the message is well defined.

 Here is a skeleton of the Matlab script that will help control the arm and gripper!